-|ATM withdrawals||€0.12 Government Stamp Duty per withdrawal.
+- ATM withdrawal fee: €0.12 government stamp duty per withdrawal.
 Capped at €2.50 for debit card withdrawals only or capped at €5 for debit card purchases and withdrawals.

-|Non-euro-demonimated ATM withdrawals||1% of withdrawal sum – (minimum €1.91 and maximum €6)
+- Non-euro-denominated ATM withdrawals: 1% of withdrawal sum – (minimum €1.91 and maximum €6)

 - Foreign currency purchases that are non-euro-denominated: 1% of withdrawal sum – (minimum €0.30 and maximum €6)

 - Unauthorised overdraft interest rate: 3% per year above the EBS Mortgage Standard Variable Rate

-How do I open an EBS current account?
+How to open an EBS current account

 To open an account with EBS you must be 18 years of age and prove that you are a legally resident in the European Economic Area.
-You can only open an EBS current account by visiting a branch rather than applying online.
+At this time, you can only open an EBS current account by visiting a branch rather than applying online.